sgl-project/ome/oeps/0005-mcp-support/README.md

 2.  **Permissions**: The `permissionProfile` with `kubeResources` is very powerful.
 Misconfiguration can create security risks.
 The controller creates `Roles`/`RoleBindings`, so RBAC must be enabled in the cluster.
 Documentation will strongly emphasize the principle of least privilege.
 3.  **Operator-Managed Gateway**: The gateway component in v1alpha1 is **not a user-facing CRD**.
 It's managed internally by OME based on InferenceService configuration.
 4.  **Gateway Scope**: In v1alpha1, each InferenceService gets its own logical gateway configuration.
 Shared gateway infrastructure (multi-tenant) will be considered for v1beta1 if user feedback indicates strong demand.
-5.  **Policy Embedding**: Policies (authentication, authorization, rate limiting) are embedded in MCPServer and InferenceService specs rather than separate CRDs.
+5.  **Policy Embedding**: Policies (authentication, authorization, rate limiting) are embedded in MCPRoute and InferenceService specs rather than separate CRDs.
 This simplifies the API for v1alpha1 while maintaining a path to separate Policy CRDs in future versions.
 6.  **Transport Limitations**: `stdio` transport is only suitable for simple, single-shot tools and does not support scaling beyond one replica. `streamable-http` or `sse` are recommended for production deployments.
 7.  **Observability**: Both MCPServer and gateway components follow Kubernetes-native observability patterns:
   - Health checks via standard K8s probes